 This charity links those in need with those who can help.
 It offers several worthwhile services including distributing quality excess goods in Hong Kong to those in need globally, as well as selling fair trade goods made by people in poverty.

 EcoDrive promotes the awareness and reduction of single use plastic in Hong Kong through education, connecting with corporates, and providing possible solutions.

-Founded in 2007, HandsOn Hong Kong is a registered charity that actively recruits and trains volunteers for community projects, from visiting the elderly to helping with preparations for large-scale charity events.
+Founded in 2007, this registered charity actively recruits and trains volunteers for community projects, from visiting the elderly to helping with preparations for large-scale charity events.